 Using Negative Reinforcement with Cats

-Before I review the various methods for achieving this, there are three principles to keep in mind when attempting any kind of negative reinforcement with cats –
+Before we review the various methods for achieving this, here are the three principles to keep in mind when attempting any kind of Negative Reinforcement with cats:

 - Keep the human out of the loop – We want to make sure that the cat associates the negative result directly with the action we want to prevent – never with you, the cat owner.